azharbaig171/bapcsredditbot/README.md

 - [ ] Update 'deal' method
 - [ ] Add UI to pass parameters for specific deals
 - [ ] Add support for tracking more subreddits (???)
+- [ ] Add method to deal with Reddit downtime or connection failures

 -Improve method of determining if a post is a good 'deal'
 1. The ratio between upvotes and time